Johnny O'Keefe

-O'Keefe was the younger brother of Australian jurist Barry O'Keefe (a former head of the New South Wales ICAC).
+O'Keefe died in 1978 from a drug overdose.
+He was the younger brother of Australian jurist Barry O'Keefe (a former head of the New South Wales ICAC).
 His father, Alderman Ray O'Keefe, was Mayor of Waverley Council in the early 1960s.
 Through Barry, O'Keefe was the uncle of Australian television personality Andrew O'Keefe.

-O'Keefe died in 1978 from a drug overdose.

 Early life

 O'Keefe was born in the eastern Sydney suburb of Bondi Junction on 19 January 1935.
 He was the second of three children of Raymond Moran O'Keefe and Thelma Edna Kennedy.
 He was raised as a Catholic and attended the local Catholic primary school, followed by secondary schooling at Waverley College in nearby Waverley.

-Johnny had a solid musical background and listened to the radio almost constantly at home although he did not often sing around the house.
+He had a solid musical background and listened to the radio almost constantly at home although he did not often sing around the house.
 His parents were both good singers.
 His mother was an excellent pianist and his father occasionally played in a jazz band.

-O'Keefe made his stage debut at the age of four when he played the role of 'Dopey' in the Waverley College production of "Snow White and the Seven Dwarfs".
-Being unable to read or memorise the script, the young O'Keefe improvised his part.
+O'Keefe made his stage debut at the age of four when he played the role of "Dopey" in the Waverley College production of Snow White and the Seven Dwarfs.
+Being unable to read or memorise the script, O'Keefe improvised his part.

-The young O'Keefe was intelligent and perceptive, with a great sense of humour, although his school grades fluctuated due to his misbehaviour and the fact that he was easily distracted; Sydney radio personality Gary O'Callaghan, who was a classmate, later recalled that O'Keefe was often in trouble.
-During his time at high school Johnny joined the school cadets, where he made good progress learning trumpet, and he (reluctantly) sang solo in the school choir.
-He was also a keen swimmer, surfer and sailor and often sailed with the Vaucluse Juniors sailing club.
+The young O'Keefe was intelligent and perceptive, with a great sense of humour, although his school grades fluctuated due to his misbehaviour and the fact that he was easily distracted.
+Sydney radio personality Gary O'Callaghan, who was a classmate, later recalled that O'Keefe was often in trouble.
+During his time at high school, he joined the school cadets, where he made good progress learning trumpet, and he reluctantly sang solo in the school choir.
+He was a keen swimmer, surfer and sailor and often sailed with the Vaucluse Juniors sailing club.

 He matriculated in 1951, gaining an 'A' in French and a 'B' in English, mathematics, physics and economics.
-In 1952 he enrolled in a part-time economics degrees course at the University of Sydney, but soon abandoned it and enrolled in a short course at the College of Retailing in Sydney, after which he went to work in his father's furniture store in Pitt Street, Sydney.
+In 1952, he enrolled in a part-time economics degrees course at the University of Sydney, but soon abandoned it and enrolled in a short course at the College of Retailing in Sydney, after which he went to work in his father's furniture store in Pitt Street, Sydney.